 The Trouble to Resolution functional area provides the business/customer layer with the operating status of service instances and the ability to initiate testing of service instances.
 This includes full lifecycle support for all network services to be supported for service assurance.

-.

-Operational Domain Management functions will not need to expose resource level functions (such as Performance Management and Fault Management) to the BSS domain or consumer systems as these functions will remain internal to the operational domain itself and will work primarily on information abstracted from the network layer.
+Operational Domain Management functions will not expose resource level functions (such as Performance Management and Fault Management) to the BSS domain or consumer systems as these functions will remain internal to the operational domain itself and will work primarily on information abstracted from the network layer.
 Operational Domains will not be responsible for processing Trouble ticket nor SLA but they can send status to these applications when thresholds are crossed.

 Usage to Cash